-Our pioneering work focuses on training and supporting teams of Portage workers in two orphanages in the Ryazan region of Russia and one in the community working with families with disabled children in their own homes in Ryazan city.
+When we started there were teams in two orphanages in the Ryazan region of Russia and also one in the community working with families with disabled children in their own homes in Ryazan city.

 Portage is a system of one to one early childhood education used successfully with disabled children in many parts of the world.
 The success of this model of early intervention in Ryazan was breathtaking and formed the basis on which we have been able to expand to other regions.

 ThePromise’s primary function is to act as a catalyst for change, by setting standards in good practice, raising awareness of the rights and needs of disabled children and creating sustainable models of development.